shruti0503/TweeBott/README.md

-🔒 Privacy Notice
+🔒 Code Privacy
-The code for this application is private and not publicly available.
-Feel free to reach out if you have any questions about the project or its features.
+The code for this application is private.

 🚀 Features
 Scheduled Tweets: Set up your tweets to be posted automatically at your preferred times.